fkooman/php-lib-rest/README.md

 [![Build Status](https://travis-ci.org/fkooman/php-lib-rest.png?branch=master)](https://travis-ci.org/fkooman/php-lib-rest)

 # Introduction
-Library written in PHP to make it easy to develop REST applications.
+Library written in PHP to make it easy to develop web and REST applications.

 # Features
 The library has the following features:
-* Wrapper HTTP request and response class to make it very easy to test your applications
+* Wrapper HTTP `Request` and `Response` class to make it very easy to test your applications
 * RESTful router support
 * Various plugins for authentication

-Furthermore extensive tests are available written in PHPUnit.
+Furthermore, extensive tests are available written in PHPUnit.

 # Installation
 You can use this library through [Composer](http://getcomposer.org/) by